General Rules and Conditions

 22. Where a time limit is set for a performance, the competitor should not exceed it.
 Should this happen, the entrant is disqualified for a prize and will receive a report only.

 23. Competitors in championship sections must compete in at least THREE SECTIONS, one of which is the championship itself.
 The pieces performed for the championship must not have been performed from the other two (2) or more sections.
-The pieces played during the heats one piece must be repeated for the finals (if applicable).
+If a competitor is chosen to perform at the finals, the competitor must repeat a piece they played in the heats for the finals, where applicable.

 24. First place Championship winners are not permitted to enter the same section for the next two (2) years.